blend-os/website/docs/install/normal-pc.md

 === ":octicons-star-fill-16: Etcher"
     Download Etcher from https://etcher.io and plug in your USB.

-    You can click the button below[^1] to download and automatically flash the ISO.
+    You can click the button below to download and automatically flash the ISO.

     [![flash-with-etcher](../assets/img/flash-etcher.png)](https://efp.balena.io/open-image-url?imageUrl=https://mirrors.sahilister.in/blendos/testing/blendos-20240310-x8664.iso)